Skip to main content

 Yet most EV charging deployments run with minimal security.
 Many chargers still communicate over unencrypted WebSocket connections with no authentication.

-The three OCPP security profiles
+What are the three OCPP security profiles?

-Security Profile 1: Basic Authentication
+Security Profile 1: Basic authentication

 How it works: